-Marywood University’s art therapy junior class is hosting a collaborative community project titled, “Threads of Hope Quilt.”
-The project, an interactive quilt with the intention of raising spirits during quarantine, will be installed at the Learning Commons on November 13, 2020.
+Marywood University’s art therapy junior class hosted a collaborative community project titled, “Threads of Hope Quilt.”
+The project, an interactive quilt with the intention of raising spirits during quarantine, was installed at the Learning Commons on November 13, 2020.

-The junior art therapy program class is asking the Marywood community for their assistance in completing the “Threads of Hope Quilt.”
-In order to take part in the project, community members are asked to answer, “How do you stay hopeful through the pandemic?”
-To participate, please visit ThreadsofHopeQuiltProject by November 10, 2020.
+The junior art therapy program class asked the Marywood community for their assistance in completing the “Threads of Hope Quilt.”
+In order to take part in the project, community members were asked to answer, “How do you stay hopeful through the pandemic?”

 Marywood University's art therapy program is designed to meet the needs of those interested in a career that includes both a commitment to art-making and a commitment to service to others.
 The art therapy program emphasizes the healing and therapeutic qualities of art for both student artists and for the clients they serve.
 Students are taught and guided by registered and board-certified art therapists who are active clinicians and artists.
 Coursework emphasizes hands-on experience.